Taking the ALEKS Assessment

 - Generally students complete the MPA in 90 minutes.

 - At the beginning of the ALEKS assessment, you will go through a brief tutorial that will introduce you to the ALEKS system and interface.
 You will be shown how to enter different types of answers, how to use the ALEKS calculator, and how to graph something by hand.

 - Do your best to answer each question correctly.
-This is an adaptive test so the correctness of each question determines the difficulty of the next question.
+This is an adaptive assessment.
+The correctness of each question determines the difficulty of the next question.

 - Enter your answers carefully.
 Once you submit your response to a question, you cannot return to that question.

-- Select "I don't know" only if you have no idea how to work a problem.
+- Select "I Don't Know" if you have no idea how to work a problem.

 - Use a computer with a wired connection to the Internet to minimize connection issues.

-- When you complete the assessment, you will see a screen with a pie chart and the % score (% Mastery) that you earned on the ALEKS Assessment.
+- When you complete the MPA, you will see a screen with a pie chart and the % score (% Mastery) that you earned on the ALEKS Assessment.

-You will now have a good idea of the score you will get when you come to campus to take the proctored assessment.
-If you need to improve your score to register for the course you want, you should use the Learning Modules that were generated by the testing system.
+You will now have a good idea of the score you will get when you come to campus to take the proctored MPA.
+If you need to improve your score to register for the course you want, you should use the Learning Modules that were generated by this first MPA.
 The more diligently you use them, the more your mathematical knowledge will increase and the higher your next assessment should be.